Online MSSA Info Session – Direct Practice Concentration

 This final slide I want to show you is about our direct practice advanced curriculum.
 Remember Richard had talked about the generalist year.
 This is the specialist year and our curriculum is counted by CSWE as a specialist curriculum.
 The two choices you have, children, youth, and families and mental health with adults.
 All of our direct practice students take two courses and they’re listed a little differently in these, but if you look in the children, youth, and families list, Problem Identification Screening Assessment Diagnosis, Theory Practice Approaches and Direct Practice Social Work.
 Those two courses are really the building block of all of our direct practice offerings at the school and all students take those courses.

 Problem Identification Screening and Assessment focuses in on the most common mental health problems that social workers see regardless of their field of practice.
 It allows you to interact with the most frequently used assessment package, which is the DSM-5 and will describe and explore the most common areas of mental health problems in children and adults.
-Of that course also helps you identify screening tools and helps you to develop your interview technique so you, when you are licensed as a social work, will be able to fulfill that license requirement if diagnosis.
+Of that course also helps you identify screening tools and helps you to develop your interview technique so you, when you are licensed as a social worker, will be able to fulfill that license requirement if diagnosis.

 The second course that all students take is Theory Practice Approaches and Direct Practice Social Work.
-That highlights some of the most commonly used interventions in social work practice including: CBT, cognitive behavioral therapy, case management, social network interventions, and relation based therapies.
+That highlights some of the most commonly used interventions in social work practice including: CBT, cognitive behavioral therapy, case management, social network interventions, and relation-based therapies.
 That gives you interaction with different types of clients using video.
 Both of these courses use a fair amount of video to illustrate case situations to highlight skill development and to allow you to really get eh feel of being a practice setting even though you may not have access to all these different kinds of issues in your practice right now.

 You can see children, youth, and families then pulls together those courses that are most useful if your practice is going to be focused on children, adolescence, and then the family.
-Social work with Groups I mentioned, one of the most commonly used interventions in social work, Trauma Informed Social Work Practice with Children and Families, Social Work with Child Abuse and Family Violence are all methods courses.
+Social work with Groups I mentioned, one of the most commonly used interventions in social work, Trauma-Informed Social Work Practice with Children and Families, Social Work with Child Abuse and Family Violence are all methods courses.
 Child and Family Policy, that’s advocacy policy course.
 Then Adoption Policy and Practice.
 These are the courses that you would take.
 I forgot to mention Family Systems Intervention, which is also a key intervention and really way of thinking that social workers use in child welfare and child practice.

-On the mental health of adult side, you see, again, Problem ID and Theory Practice Approaches, but students in mental health will concentrate on courses such as: Social Work Practice in Mental Health and then they integrate a seminar, which is capstone course for that specialization.
+On the mental health of adult side, you see, again, Problem ID and Theory Practice Approaches, but students in mental health will concentrate on courses such as: Social Work Practice in Mental Health and then they integrate a seminar, which is a capstone course for that specialization.
 Take the Social Work Practice in Alcohol and Other Drug Abuse course because we know that mental health and substance use are often co-occurring in many of our clients.
 The policy course is focused on mental health and service delivery.
-Of course, [inaudible 00:38:13] occurring disorders that highlights the integrated dual disorder treatment approach and then cognitive behavior therapy rather than cognitive behavior.
+Of course, [inaudible 00:38:13] occurring disorders that highlight the integrated dual disorder treatment approach and then cognitive behavior therapy rather than cognitive behavior.
 It should be intervention rather than information.
 You can see that these two advanced curriculum give you some depth and, again, all the time you are taking these courses in the virtual world, you will be rooted in the field experience.

 I teach a fair amount in virtual and I know that we talk a lot about field experience and students bring the issues from field into the virtual classroom and we talk about what has gone on in that day or around a case that’s similar or practice principal perhaps around confidentiality or limits of service.
 All of those things come into that rich discussion that I think really positions people for being in the field now, but also developing their career.
 Social work is a very flexible career.
 It allows you to develop with your social work skills a number of different pathways.
 I can tell you from my personal experience, I started out in gerontology.
 I worked for a number of years in gerontology.
 I moved into substance use disorders and treatment of substance abuse and then moved into mental health.
 It has been my social work training that has allowed me to do that and use continuing education.
 The idea of lifelong learning.
 Social work is a degree for lifelong learners.